urban-wombat/gotables/README.md

 Most of the Go builtin data types can be used.
 (But not yet: complex64, complex128, rune, byte.)

-Here is a simple program that parses the table into a gotable.Table and echoes it back out:
+Here is a simple program that parses the table into a gotables.Table and echoes it back out:

     // main_echo.go

     package main

     import (
-        "github.com/urban-wombat/gotable"
+        "github.com/urban-wombat/gotables"
         "fmt"
         "log"
     )